COLUMN-U.S. set to get more accurate oil production data: Kemp

 FORM EIA-914

-to expand the coverage of gas production from six to 14 more
+EIA-914 to expand the coverage of gas production from 6 to 14

 states/areas and to include oil production in 20 states/areas